gomorpheus/morpheus-docs/cli/commands.md

     -B, --benchmark                  Print benchmark time after the command is finished.
     -V, --debug                      Print extra output for debugging.
     -h, --help                       Print this help

 Create a cluster namespace.
 [cluster] is required.
 This is the name or id of an existing cluster.
 [name] is required.
 This is the name of the new namespace.
 ```

 #### morpheus cluster add-worker

 ```
 Usage: morpheus clusters add-worker [cluster] [options]
-        --name NAME                  Worker Name
+        --name NAME                  Name of the new worker --description [TEXT]         Description
-        --resource-pool ID           ID of the Resource Pool for Amazon VPC and Azure Resource Group -p, --plan PLAN                  Service Plan
+    -c, --cloud CLOUD                Cloud Name or ID --resource-pool ID           ID of the Resource Pool for Amazon VPC and Azure Resource Group -p, --plan PLAN                  Service Plan
         --max-memory VALUE           Maximum Memory (MB)